Causes of Poverty: The Impact of Society, Colonies and Discrimination

 The causes of poverty might be as diverse as can be, you can’t count without the role of agriculture all over the world.
 Hunger and poverty have always been the first reason for mass protests and revolutions throughout the world.
 In most countries, there has been a transition to an industrial and service economy at some point.
 Today, many of these rich countries enjoy a small, efficient agricultural sector (usually less than 10% of the economy) that produces enough to feed the local population and even export worldwide.

 Two things will help raise the productivity.
 First, the more land a farmer has access to, the higher his productivity.
 So you need as much land per farmer as possible.
-Never seen those images of American farmers alone in their tractors covering acres of land?
-There’s a reason to it.
-The second factor is also included in this image: the tractor.
-You need to modernize the agricultural sector!
+The second factor is technological: the good old tractor.- and generally modernizing the agricultural sector.

 Improving those two aspects is the best way to fight one of the main causes of poverty.
 In the case of small-ish countries, or with restricted arable land, technological progress is therefore the key to alleviate poverty.
 Even if it might be a counter-intuitive argument, modernizing the agriculture is an essential part of any plan to modernize and industrialize an economy, and tackle one of the original causes of poverty.